Photo of C.K.Itamura by Aryk Copley

 Bio

-C.K.Itamura is a Yonsei, Nikkei interdisciplinary artist based in California.
-Her conceptual, visual, performance and community engagement art serve to engage intergenerational audiences in the exploration of observation, contemplation and expressive imagination.
+C.K. is a Yonsei, Nikkei interdisciplinary artist based in California.
+Her conceptual, interactive and performance art serves to engage intergenerational audiences in the exploration of observation, contemplation and expressive imagination.

-C.K. is: the founder and publisher of Kanreki Press; the editor of Chottohon magazine; the creator of Collab Arts Lab, a program of Berkeley Commonplace; a co-founder of Book Arts Roadshow; an artist/director on the board of Berkeley Commonplace; an Advisory Committee Member of Write Now!
-SF Bay; and a former director of San Francisco Center for the Book.
-She has served in directorial, managerial and/or production roles for live theatrical performances, live events, concerts and festivals, radio shows and video productions.
+C.K. is a recipient of the Discovered Award for Emerging Visual Artists of Sonoma County, the founder and publisher of Kanreki Press, the editor of Chottohon magazine, a co-founder of Book Arts Roadshow, an artist/director on the board of Berkeley Commonplace, and a former director of San Francisco Center for the Book.

 Artist Statement